DongFengZero/COCOON24/README.md

 Our exploratory experiments on NAS tasks are particularly grateful for the work on Efficient Neural Architecture Search (ENAS). https://github.com/carpedm20/ENAS-pytorch

+For readers who are interested in "Introducing the I/O Lower Bound Theorem into NAS Tasks", we strongly recommend that you read the appendix first, where we explain the experimental setup and the suggestions and future directions we give based on our experimental experience.
+If you have more suggestions or questions, you are welcome to discuss them via email.

 If you have further questions, please contact xiarui21@nudt.edu.cn

 Given the randomness of experimental results, we provide the experimental samples presented in our paper for everyone to verify.